 As part of our series in 2019, we changed focus to something foundational.
 We're raising questions (and offering answers) on how cultures of violence are formed in our society and even our churches.

 But, importantly, we also offered reflections, from church works and members, as well as experts, on how they can be changed.

-If you're interested in creating space for safety and healing in our churches, and our world, sign up to receive our daily reflections and prayer guide shared as part of this 2019 series below.
+If you're interested in creating space for safety and healing in our churches, and our world, read our daily reflections and prayer guide shared as part of this 2019 series below.